payara/Payara-Examples/Java-EE/README.md

 Some simple examples of Java EE features in Payara.
 These are designed to demonstrate Payara specific features.

 ## clustered-singleton
-Simple example of Clustered Singleton annotation available in Payara
+Simple example of Clustered Singleton functionality available in Payara

 ## ejb-timer
 A simple EJB Timer example